Updated on: Apr 25th, 2024

 Cryptocurrency gained immense popularity in the last year with a multi-fold increase in the investor’s count.

-The investors who had invested in this booming volatility during the last year may have gained or lost their money.
-While some investors’ intention is only short-term gains, others are there because they firmly believe in the future of cryptocurrency.
+Investors who had invested in this booming volatility during the last year may have gained or lost their money.
+While some investors are only interested in short-term gains, others are there because they firmly believe in the future of cryptocurrency.

-Crypto lending and borrowing have gained momentum recently, marking the start of the new financial era.
+Crypto lending and borrowing have gained momentum recently, marking the start of a new financial era.
 Let us understand more about crypto-based financing.

 Crypto-financing allows crypto investors to borrow loans in cash or cryptos by offering cryptocurrencies owned by them as collateral.
 Crypto lending enables the lender to remain the owner of the crypto asset.
 However, the crypto offered as collateral cannot be used for trading or transacting during lending tenure.

-Crypto investors who plan to HODL (crypto term for-Hold On for Dear Life) their crypto assets and have no plan to sell soon can lend the crypto assets and earn interest for that period.
+Crypto investors who plan to HODL (a crypto term for Hold On for Dear Life) their crypto assets and have no plan to sell soon can lend the crypto assets and earn interest for that period.
 The interest earned is also called ‘crypto dividends’.
-It’s a simple way crypto investors can use to generate passive income by lending their crypto assets.
+It’s a simple way for crypto investors to generate passive income by lending their crypto assets.

 A crypto loan is a collateralised loan that one can get from a crypto exchange or some crypto-lending platform.
-The crypto loan functions similarly to a mortgage or a car loan, where you use car or house property as collateral, whereas in this case, you use your cryptocurrency to secure your loan funds.
+It functions similarly to a mortgage or a car loan, where you use car or house property as collateral, whereas in this case, you use your cryptocurrency to secure your loan funds.

 Let’s understand this with an example.